BEAST59/muslim-marriage-success-factors/README.md

 ## Result

-We evaluated two baselines with 5-fold Stratified CV on the Kaggle Divorce Predictors dataset:
+We evaluated two baseline models using 5-fold Stratified Cross Validation on the Kaggle Divorce Predictors dataset:

 - **RandomForest (300 trees)** performs slightly better overall than **Logistic Regression**.
 - Both models achieve very high ROC AUC (≥ 0.99), which is expected on this dataset.